Join the rewards club for food lovers and unlock rewards

 A close-up picture of an afternoon tea spread with Christmas themed cakes

 What: There’s nothing quite like afternoon tea, and the whole performance gets a polish come Christmastime.
 The finest London hotels add a hit of sparkle to their usual offerings, turning out novelty cakes and festive spiced scones alongside seasonal sandwiches and – in some cases - even a little entertainment.
 If you’re going to do things properly then head straight for The Ritz where the afternoon tea parlour is transformed into an Edwardian winter wonderland for 2023.
 There’s The Ritz choir on hand to set the background hum of carols, and if you have kids in tow there’s a teddy bear to take home too.
-Other top spots serving up a festive feast include The Wolseley, The Savoy and The Lanesborough.
+Other top spots serving up a festive feast include The Wolseley, and The Lanesborough.

 Read more: The best Christmas afternoon teas in London